sandialabs/halucinator/doc/tutorial/4_extending_halucinator.md

 and we would have to go lower to the `HAL_GPIO_Init`, and `HAL_GPIO_WritePin` functions.
 Double click on the `BSP_LED_Init` function to go to its code.

-To intercept `BSP_LED_Init` we are going use halucinator to intercept on the first instruction of `BSP_LED_Init` (0x080022cc).
+To intercept `BSP_LED_Init` we are going use HALucinator to intercept on the first instruction of `BSP_LED_Init` (0x080022cc).
 We then will need to know what values map to which LED.
 Fortunately the symbols in the file make this easy.
 Hover over the `Led_TypeDef` in the `BSP_LED_Init` function signature